FihoFi/FIHO-S-100-TOOLS/README.md

 For associations without attributes (most associations), the associated Feature- / InformationTypes are simply added as normal attributes, and GML- references are printed between those.

 ### Associations with attributes (indirect references)
 Associations with attributes needs to be "wrapped" in the correct AssociationClass.
-The AssociationClass must then also be printed to GML.
+The AssociationClass must then also somehow be printed to GML.
 The AssociationClass is added as an attribute, and the associated Feature- / InformationType is put in a public property **associatedType** of the AssociationClass.

 The constructor of the AbstractType holds the logic for determining if the AssociationClass "wrapper" is needed.
 NOTE!
-There is currently (january 2020) no type- checking according to the FC implemented for the indirect references.
+There is currently (09/2022) no type- checking according to the FC implemented for the indirect references.
 The needed AssociationClass "wrapper" is also not displayed in the PHPDoc- documentation.
+GML-printer is updated to print Associations with attributes according to S-100 5.0.0. part 10.b.

 ## Author
 Stefan Engström /stefan.engstrom@traficom.fi

-## Version 0.0.1
-TBD